BesnikShala/Recipiy-MS3-Project/README.md

     * Users have the option to view recipe cards in the home page which display brief information about the recipe.
 If they want to view the full recipe they can click on the link which takes them to a new page whereby they can view the full recipe details and cooking instructions.

+* Add Recipe to My Recipes/Favourites

+* Users who have logged in will be able to add recipes to their profile page under tab 'My Recipes'.
+This is to give users the ability to save a specific and not have to search for it in the main page.
+They have access to it on their own page and can also remove or view the recipe.

 ## Features Left to Implement

-* Add Recipes to Favourites/My Recipes

-    * Users who have logged in will be able to add recipes to their profile page under tab 'My Recipes'.
-This is to give users the ability to save somthingand not have to search for it in the main page.
-They have access to it on their own page.

 * Optional feature of Promotion